emile22/green-bof-req-collections/draft-stephan-green-bof-reqs-collections.md

 # Acknowledgments
 {:numbered="false"}

-This version collectes works from the Green Bof proponents: Luis, Marisol, Tony, Qin and Emile and from our coachs Jari, Adrian and Benoit, and from our supporter Tobe
+This version collectes works from the Green Bof proponents: Luis, Marisol, Tony, Qin and Emile, from our coachs Jari, Adrian and Benoit, and from our supporter Tobe